Brenda Milner Award 2023

 Brenda Milner is the renowned British-Canadian clinical neuropsychologist widely regarded as the founder of neuropsychology and as pioneer in the field of memory research – her most famous patient was Henry Molaison – H.M.
 The CRC1315’s “Brenda Milner Award” was established to recognize an outstanding female scientist in the CRC1315 network.
 The award comprises financial support amounting to 15.000 EUR for project consumables and collaborations.
 Depending on number of awardees, the sum may vary.

-2. Coauthors of submitted, accepted, in-press and published original papers in which the nominee has contributed significantly to the original work3.
-All mentioned papers must acknowledge CRC funding: e.g., “Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project number 327654276 – SFB 1315.”
+2. Demonstration of research impact (e.g. policy and practise and/or research outputs) in line with conceptual recommendations of DORA.
+Research impacts could include coauthorship of submitted, accepted, in-press and published original papers in which the nominee has contributed significantly to the original work.
+Mentioned papers must acknowledge CRC funding: e.g., “Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project number 327654276 – SFB 1315.”

 1. Name, CRC1315 sub-project number and institutional affiliation.

-2. A short paragraph up to 300 words explaining why you wish to nominate the candidate, including pdf(s) of submitted, accepted or published original research.
+2. A short paragraph up to 300 words explaining why you wish to nominate the candidate, including if relevant, pdf(s) of submitted, accepted or published original research.

 MORE ON BRENDA MILNER

-Photos, Courtesy of Brenda Milner.
-Image, Meera Paleja
+Photos, Courtesy of Brenda Milner and Meera Paleja